alexei379/CarND-Behavioral-Cloning-P3/README.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to try a simple model to verify that all project parts work together as expected and then move on to experementing with a model described by NVIDIA.
+The overall strategy for deriving a model architecture was to try a simple model to verify that a pipline works as expected and then move on to experementing with a model described by NVIDIA.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+To verify that a pipline works I implemented a single "Flatten" layer model and used images provided by Udacity to train this model.
+After the training I verified that I can connect driving.py with the simulator to drive the car.
+The steering was far from ideal but the pipline was working.

+After verifying that the pipline works, I moved on to implement the the NVIDIA's architecture.
+The trained model was able to drive around "Track 1", but had issues with couple of turns.
+To improve the driving behaviour I collected additional data by driving through these turns and doing "recovery" driving from the border to the center.
+Using this additional data I was able to train the model to drive around "Track 1".

+I tried this trained model on "Track 2" and it was not able to control the car appropriately.
+I thought that alternating data from "Track 1" by shifting, adding shadows, changing the brightnes, and addind dropout layers will help to generalize model to drive around "Track 2" without collecting the data from "Track 2".
+The trained model was able to drive better on "Track 2", but it still was not enougth to drive safely.

+I ended up collecting driving data from "Track 2" and repeating the same process with fixing couple of turns that were not working correctly.

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+At the end of the process, the vehicle is able to drive autonomously around both tracks without leaving the road.

 #### 2. Final Model Architecture